graphery/grapper-doc/src/guide/in-depth/templating/helpers.md

 ## `g-bind:d` in `path`

 Constructing the `d` attribute of a `path` in SVG may seem complicated, but it is a series of relatively simple instructions.
-Graphane offers a series of helpers to construct the value of `d` step by step, chaining the different functions.
+Grapper offers a series of helpers to construct the value of `d` step by step, chaining the different functions.

 - `M(<x>, <y>)` `m(<x>, <y>)` move to absolute and relative point.